-These are tough financial decisions that can significantly affect a consumer’s credit score and overall fiscal health.
+Bankruptcy and foreclosure are tough financial decisions that can significantly affect a consumer’s credit score and overall fiscal health.
 But veterans and active duty military members, it’s important to know that a bankruptcy or foreclosure doesn’t mean you have to forget purchasing a home with your VA entitlement.

 Foreclosure can take several forms: foreclosure, short sale or a deed-in-lieu of foreclosure.

 Foreclosure is when the bank takes back your house through formal proceedings because you can’t make the payments.
-A short sale is when the lender allows an underwater homeowner to sell the home for less than what is owed, in order to recover at least some of the cost.
+A short sale is when the lender allows an underwater homeowner to sell the home for less than what is owed in order to recover at least some of the cost.

 A deed-in-lieu allows a homeowner to return the house to the lender without formal foreclosure proceedings.
 None are particularly beneficial outcomes for borrowers, and all can prove more problematic for military buyers.

-Possibly compounding the issue, countless service members have been told they could never again qualify for a VA loan if they had a previous VA loan foreclosed upon.
+Countless service members have been told they could never again qualify for a VA loan if they had a previous VA loan foreclosed upon.
 That’s simply false.
 A unique concept called second-tier entitlement can help veterans in this situation once they’re beyond that two-year window.

 Each of these financial events can be devastating, but they don't determine your future.
 Mistakes and tough times in the past can put homeownership out of reach for a time.
 But if you're committed to rebuilding your financial profile and meeting all obligations moving forward, the VA home loan program may still be a viable vehicle for a home purchase.